Switzerland as a Study Destination

 - Well-organised Transport System: According to the Environmental Performance Index 2012, Switzerland is ranked in the first place, principally due to its role of hydroelectric power and its extremely well-organised and systematic public transportation mechanism.

 - Switzerland higher education is split into Universities, Universities of applied sciences (UAS), and Universities of teacher education (UTE).
 Switzerland has 12 universities, mainly 10 cantonal universities and 2 federal institutes of technology, 8 universities of applied sciences and arts, 20 universities of teacher education, and various state-funded university institutions.

-- In the 2012-13 autumn semesters, over 220000 students enrolled at Swiss universities: of this total enrolment, 51% were female and close to 25% were international students.
+- Over 220000 students enrolled at Swiss universities: of this total enrolment, 51% were female and close to 25% were international students.
 138 000 students were enrolled at universities, 67 000 enrolled at universities of applied sciences and arts, and 17 000 at universities of teacher education.

-- Switzerland possesses a competitive economy in the globe, according to the WEF Global Competitiveness Report 2012-13.
+- Switzerland possesses a competitive economy in the globe.

 Switzerland offers a high level of living standards and best quality of services- transports, infrastructures, Medicare and so on.
 It provides internationally recognised qualifications and research facilities with outstanding reputation for quality and innovation.
 It presents a positive sort of multiculturalism with people living together idyllically and is considered as one of the safest nations.